lindemann-co/einstein-cv-template/README.md

 Having said that...

 ## Request
 This template can be improved in many ways, from code quality to its visual design.
-If you make a fork with your own ideas, please be kind and share your version back on Overleaf, as a way to thank the community.
+If you make a fork with your own ideas, please be kind and share your version back on [Overleaf](https://www.overleaf.com/), where I drew most of my inspiration from, as a way to thank the community.

 I hope this template will make your job search successful!